I will explain why accountability is very important in BNI.

 P – Provide Feedback – Getting positive honest feedback is critical to success.
 The Mentors, the membership committee and the ambassadors are there to give you feedback and support you in your progress.
 The Participation Chair on the membership committee is responsible for also giving feedback to members.

 E – Evaluate Effectiveness – Membership committees must review regularly that they are doing the right job, are they holding member accountable, are they making sure everyone participates?
-Evaluating how well we are doing is key to our success in this organization.
-Reflecting on the processes and being diligent in our efforts to follow them results in greater levels of success for everyone.
+Evaluating how well we are doing is key to our incredible success in this organization.
+Reflecting on the processes and being diligent in our efforts results in greater levels of success for everyone.

 Implement SIMPLE in your chapter, your life and your business for greater levels of success.
 To read more about the SIMPLE Method of accountability and cultural change visit Rick Torben’s website (https://www.torbenrick.eu)